ScottLogic/blog/_posts/2015-12-24-creating-an-angular-2-build.md

 title: Creating an Angular 2 build with Gulp, TSLint and DefinitelyTyped
 date: 2015-12-24 00:00:00 Z
 categories:
-- ceberhardt
 - Tech
 author: ceberhardt
 title-short: An Angular 2.0 Build
 layout: default_post
 summary: From my perspective Angular 2 is a great improvement over Angular 1.
 The framework is simpler, and as a result your code is more concise, making use of modern JavaScript concepts.
 However, this does come at a cost; with Angular 2 the required tooling is really quite complicated.
 ---

 From my perspective Angular 2 is a great improvement over Angular 1.
 The framework is simpler, and as a result your code is more concise, making use of modern JavaScript concepts.
 However, this does come at a cost; with Angular 2 the required tooling is really quite complicated.